 Having the need for constant feedback is a healthy habit.
 With strong feedback habits, you have a steady method to grow and improve on your past mistakes.
 Without that, you can’t really know where you can improve and how.
 This is why establishing a good feedback culture is so important for managers and employees alike.
 All levels of an organization can benefit from a constant flow of feedback in several key areas.

 - It increases engagement.
 When you are willing to open up to others about your problems you feel another level of connection with your workplace and your team.
 You feel more comfortable and more motivated.

 - It helps with talent retention.
 Being comfortable enough to share different insights on your work helps you enjoy your workplace.
-That way, employees will feel as they belong there.
+That way, employees will feel as if they belong there.

 - Establishes a better workplace environment.
 If an organization frequently recognizes their employees, they are offering a better work situation.

 - It doesn’t delay important subjects.
 Sometimes, feedback needs to be shared in a specific context, so delaying that may hurt the value of those insights.
 Constant feedback changes that, as you can get helpful information every day.

 - Leads to overall better performance.
 If you have a steady flow of information about your performance and attitude you can improve in an easier fashion.
 Feedback is a powerful tool because it can lead us to a better situation.